 Just slide the seat forward, grab the handle built into the rear of the frame, and lift.

-The water rower machine is designed to stand, and it comes with built-in transportation wheels that make it easy to slide around your garage, home gym, or living room.
+The water rowing machine is designed to stand, and it comes with built-in transportation wheels that make it easy to slide around your garage, home gym, or living room.

-When stored, the rower occupies just 20.7″ by 26.5″ of storage space.
-If you need a machine that will fit into a compact area or be easy to tuck out of the way in a corner of your workout room, the Xterra ERG650W is a good option.
+When stored, the rowing machine occupies just 20.7″ by 26.5″ of storage space.
+If you need a machine that will fit into a compact area or be easy to tuck out of the way in a corner of your workout room, the Xterra ERG650W won’t disappoint.

-The Xterra Fitness website states that the Xterra ERG650W is suitable for rowers up to 6’4” tall, and user reviews agree that even taller rowers find it comfortable.
+The Xterra Fitness website states that the Xterra ERG650W is suitable for rowers up to 6’4” tall, so taller rowers should find it comfortable.

 - Assembled Dimensions (L x W x H):

 - 79.5″ x 20.7″ x 33.9″